rusefi/rusefi_documentation/installations/MazdaMiataNA6_Frankenso_pnp/readme.md

-### Frankenso board was designed to be used on Mazda Miata NA6 as a plug-and-play solution
+###### Frankenso board was designed to be used on Mazda Miata NA6 as a plug-and-play solution

+## Stage 0
+###Everything stock running rusEfi ECU
+All stock sensors, no extra wires, no extra hoses - just lift the carpet and plug rusEfi box instead of OEM ECU.

+## Stage 1
+Stage 0 + External wide band controller, wide band oxygen sensor, external MAP sensor

+## Stage 2
+Stage 1 + TPS

 #### Bench testing options
 On NA6 Spark #1 and Spark #3 would audibly click if you use bench Spark Test button.